AntonFagerberg/UserBoilerplatePlayScala/README.md

 ### By default this code:
  * Uses MySQL databases.
 (SQL-code included in evolutions)
- * hashes passwords using PBKDF2 with HMAC SHA1.
+ * Hashes passwords using PBKDF2 with HMAC SHA1.
  * Stores email in the session cookie as the unique key.
  * Targets Play 2.1.1.